The Responsibility to Protect and Prosecute: The Political Sustainability of Liberal Norms in an Age of Shifting Power balances

 When: 24 April 2014, 11am start.

-Where: Yorkshire Bank Lecture Theatre, Maurice Keyworth Building, University of Leeds, Ls2 9JT
+Where: Lecture Theatre G.01, University of Leeds, LS2 9JT

 The opening address by Carsten Stahn (MP3 file), Professor of International Criminal Law and Global Justice and Programme Director of the Grotius Centre for International Studies.
 Chair: Jason Ralph (University of Leeds).

-Panel 1: From Sheriff to Judge: Reimagining Punishment, Justice and International Relations.
-Anthony F Lang and Aidan Hehir (MP3 file)
+Panel 1: From Sheriff to Judge: Reimagining Punishment, Justice and International Relations (MP3 file) – Anthony F Lang and Aidan Hehir.
+Chair: Adrian Gallagher (University of Leeds).

 Carsten Stahn is Professor of International Criminal Law and Global Justice and Programme Director of the Grotius Centre for International Studies.
 He has previously worked as Legal Officer in Chambers of the International Criminal Court (2003-2007) and as Research Fellow at the Max Planck Institute for Comparative Public Law and International Law (2000-2003)